Check out the possibilities. Need a visa to enter Croatia? Sign up for the invitation letter in MyEPDIC17.

 Both airports are booming over the last decade, Split being, from early May to late September, directly connected to over 120 European cities, and Zadar becoming a major hub of some of the biggest European low cost operators.
 Both airports are well connected by regular local bus lines with downtown Šibenik, from where local bus lines to Amadria Park are available.

-Shuttle from Split or Zadar airport
+Shuttle from Split or Zadar airport to Conference venue starting from 200 HRK (25 EUR) per person.

 Arriving by bus